-"Medical reimbursement is reflective of what you document, not what you do," says David Thompson, MD CHC FACEP, chief medical information officer, SCP.
-"I can take care of a patient with a wrist fracture, pneumonia, or a myocardial infarction, but if there is no documentation, there is no reimbursement."
+"Medical reimbursement is reflective of what you document, not just what you do," says Dr. David Schillinger, SCP Health's Chief Medical Officer.
+"We can take care of a patient with a wrist fracture,

-For that reason and more, Dr. Thompson encourages providers to "think with your ink" and put good documentation practices into place.
+For that reason and more, Dr. Schillinger encourages providers to "put thoughts to paper” and put good documentation practices into place.

 Four Reasons to Document Medical Records Properly